-To restore the V1.94.3 EtherWAN Managed Switch to factory defaults:
+To restore the switch to factory defaults:

 1. Click on the Restore Default button.

 Auto Save

 The Auto Save function is used to set the switch to automatically save the configuration to flash.
 If the saved configuration is the same as the running configuration then a save is not made.
 The Auto Save interval is used to determine how often the running configuration is checked for changes.